Engee documentation

 Creating and documenting a module

-In the folder along with this example is the file TemperatureScales.jl.
-This file contains the module TemperatureScales.
+The TemperatureScales.jl file is located in the folder with this example.
+This file contains a module TemperatureScales.

-To access its functions and variables, you need to
+To access its functions and variables, you must

-1. Go to the folder using the command cd(path), where the executable file (documentating.ngscript) (@__DIR__) is located.
+1. go to the folder using the command cd(path), where the executable file is located (documentating.ngscript) (@__DIR__).
 The same path contains TemperatureScales.jl:

 In [ ]: